auth0/docs/articles/libraries/lock-android/v2/passwordless.md

 In order to be able to authenticate the user, your application must have the Email/SMS connection enabled and configured in your [Auth0 Dashboard](${manage_url}/#/connections/passwordless).

-Note that Passwordless Lock *cannot be used* with the [OIDC Conformant Mode](/libraries/lock-android/index#oidc-conformant-mode) set to `true`.
-For more information, please see the [OIDC adoption guide](api-auth/tutorials/adoption).
+To use Passwordless Authentication with Lock, you need to use Lock Android v2.17 or greater, and it needs to be configured with [OIDC Conformant Mode](/libraries/lock-android#oidc-conformant-mode) set to `true`.

 ## Implementing CODE Passwordless